sparksda/my-project2/README.md

-Example of git push -rebase
+Example of git pull -rebase